Nittaewo: Primitive hominoid

 Hill and Heuvelmans theorised that the nittaewo could have been a surviving Pithecanthropus (now Homo erectus), which is known from Southeast Asia.
 According to Heuvelmans, Homo erectus no doubt once inhabited the rest of Asia before being pushed down into the Southeast by one of the waves of human invaders mentioned above.
 Before this decline, however, they might easily have reached Sri Lanka from India when the island was still connected to the mainland—which happened several times prior to 5000 B.C.—and survived until recent times.

 Hill also wrote that the size of Homo erectus was consistent with the nittaewo, but this is untrue, as Homo erectus was much closer to a normal human height, creating a problem with the theory.
 However, Heuvelmans notes that, if they did reach Sri Lanka, they might well have developed into a pygmy race, as often happens with species isolated on islands.
 The Homo erectus theory was favoured by both Hill and Heuvelmans.

 Captain A. T. Rambukwella also theorised that the nittaewo could be a Sri Lankan species of the African Australopithecus, the females of which reached 4.3 ft.

-However, the discovery of remains of Homo floresiensis on the island of Flores in Indonesia in 2004 has also lead to the belief that they could even be a similar species existing in Sri Lanka.
+However, the discovery of remains of Homo floresiensis on the island of Flores in Indonesia in 2004 has also led to the belief that they could even be a similar species existing in Sri Lanka.